8. The William C. SCHOTT FAMILY

 c.
 1950.
 Source: Behringer - Crawford Museum.

 After WWII, brewery management and ownership shifted away from being rather equally divided between three Schott Brothers (George, Lou and Will).
 When George resigned, he apparently sold his brewery interest to his brother Will.
 Therefore, the majority ownership, about two-thirds of the Bavarian Brewing Co. privately held common stock, became principally vested with the families of William C. (& Lucia Riedlin) Schott and their two sons.
 The remainder of the stock, and about one-third of the ownership interest, was vested with Will's brother Lou and his family.
 Will's sons also became more active in the brewery.
-His oldest son Bill was with the firm in the early 1940s and became a Director when George resigned in 1945.
+His oldest son Bill was with the firm beginning around 1940 and became a Director when George resigned in 1945.
 Will's youngest son Louis L. Schott joined the firm in 1948 after serving in WWII and graduating from Dartmouth College.
 Louis became the Cincinnati Branch Manager in 1949 and by 1951 he was Assistant Secretary and Assistance Treasurer to his brother Bill.
 Then in 1952, Louis became Treasurer and Bill became Secretary.
 Around that same time Ray Hoffman also became Vice President, besides being the General Manager.

 A NEW BEER BRAND